August 02, 2021 6 min read

 So what are percale sheets exactly?

-What does cotton percale mean?
+What is the meaning of Percale cotton sheets?
 Exactly what you think: percale-woven fabric made from 100 percent cotton.

 Percale fabric consists of cotton fibers or another type of thread, woven in a grid-like pattern following a one-yarn-over, one-yarn-under structure.
 This tight weave makes percale durable, breathable, and crisp to the touch.